 - Sierra Leone

 - Sudan (North)

 - South Sudan (Rep.)

 There are some other territories in Africa that claim independence as sovereign states but may or may not be recognized.
-Somaliland one example of such, having declared independence from Somalia in 1991, Somaliland set up an independent government and controlled its territory from its capital located at Hargeisa.
-However, since its independence which was declared more than 2 decades ago, Somaliland is being treated by many nations and organisations as a country in all but name, but it is not yet recognized as such by the surrounding neighbors.
+Somaliland is an example of such, having declared independence from Somalia in 1991.
+Somaliland set up an independent government and controlled its territory from its capital located at Hargeisa.
+However, since its independence which was declared more than 2 decades ago, Somaliland is being treated by many nations and organizations as a country in all but name, and it is not yet recognized as such by its neighbors.

-Portugal has 1 territory in Africa (Madeira Islands).
+Portugal has 1 territory in Africa – the Madeira Islands.